augustss/MicroHs/README.md

 * let expressions, no mutual recursion, no pattern matching
 * tuples
 * list syntax
+* arithmetic and comparison operators, but only for `Int`
 * qualified `do` notation, e.g., `IO.do`
 * data type declarations
 * type signatures that are ignored.